Champions Online: Technology

 The game uses a new game engine developed by Cryptic Studios for use in all of their new MMO projects.
 The characters feature a special cel-shading Cryptic Studios refers to as comic shading, which includes bump mapping and high-resolution texture mapping.
 Hero facial animation will be stressed as well, allowing them to show emotion.

+Reception

+During the 13th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Champions Online for "Role-Playing/Massively Multiplayer Game of the Year".